TrellixVulnTeam/swahilipython_SCMU/Doc/library/time.rst

    time format (i.e. year, month, day, hour, etc...) in UTC by passing it to :func:`gmtime` function or in local time by passing it to the :func:`localtime` function.
-In both cases a :class:`struct_time` object is returned, from which the components of the calendar date may be accessed as attributes.
+In both cases a :class:`struct_time` object is returned, kutoka which the components of the calendar date may be accessed as attributes.